KenYew/python-playground/README.md

 	return []
 ```

-✅ **HASH TABLE:** _Use hash map to instantly check for difference value, map will add index of last occurrence of a num, don’t use same element twice_
+✅ **HASH TABLE:** _Use hash table to instantly check for difference value, map will add index of last occurrence of a num, don’t use same element twice_

 ### **Two Pointers**